Eva Perón: International popular culture

 By the late 20th century, Eva Perón had become the subject of numerous articles, books, stage plays, and musicals, ranging from the 1952 biography The Woman with the Whip to a 1981 TV movie titled Evita Perón starring Faye Dunaway in the title role.
 The most successful rendering of Eva Perón's life has been the musical production Evita.
-The musical began as a concept album co-produced by Andrew Lloyd Webber and Tim Rice in 1976, with Julie Covington in the title role.
-Elaine Paige was later cast in the title role when the concept album was adapted into a musical stage production in London's West End and won the 1978 Olivier Award for Best Performance in a Musical.
+The musical began as a concept album which was co-produced by Andrew Lloyd Webber and Tim Rice in 1976, with Julie Covington in the title role.
+Elaine Paige was later cast in the title role when the concept album was adapted into a musical stage production in London's West End and it won the 1978 Olivier Award for Best Performance in a Musical.
 In 1980, Patti LuPone won the Tony Award for Best Leading Actress in a Musical for her performance as the title character in the Broadway production.
 The Broadway production also won the Tony Award for Best Musical.
-Nicholas Fraser claims that to date "the musical stage production has been performed on every continent except Antarctica and has generated over $2 billion in revenue."
+Nicholas Fraser claims that to date, "the musical stage production has been performed on every continent except Antarctica and it has generated over $2 billion in revenue.".
+The musical had also been brought to the West End in 2025 at the London Palladium for a limited run, directed by Jamie Lloyd and starring Rachel Zegler.

 As early as 1978, the musical was considered as the basis for a movie.
-After a nearly 20-year production delay, Madonna was cast in the title role for the 1996 film version and won the Golden Globe Award for "Best Actress in a Musical or Comedy".
-In response to the American film, and in an alleged attempt to offer a more politically accurate depiction of Evita's life, an Argentine film company released Eva Perón: The True Story.
-The Argentine production starred actress Esther Goris in the title role.
+After a nearly 20-year production delay, Madonna was cast in the title role for the 1996 film version and she won the Golden Globe Award for "Best Actress in a Musical or Comedy".
+In response to the American film, and in an alleged attempt to offer a more politically accurate depiction of Eva Perón's life, an Argentine film company released Eva Perón: The True Story.
+The production starred actress Esther Goris in the title role.
 This movie was the 1996 Argentine submission for the Oscar in the category of "Best Foreign Language Film," but was not accepted as a nominee.

-Nicholas Fraser writes that Evita is the perfect popular culture icon for our times because her career foreshadowed what, by the late 20th century, had become common.
-During Evita's time it was considered scandalous for a former entertainer to take part in public political life.
-Her detractors in Argentina had often accused Evita of turning public political life into show business.
+Nicholas Fraser writes that Eva Perón is the perfect popular culture icon for our times, because her career foreshadowed what, by the late 20th century, had become common.
+During Perón's time, it was considered scandalous for a former entertainer to take part in public political life.
+Her detractors in Argentina had frequently accused her of turning public political life into show business.
 But by the late 20th century, Fraser claims, the public had become engrossed in the cult of celebrity and public political life had become insignificant.
-In this regard, Evita was perhaps ahead of her time.
-Fraser also writes that Evita's story is appealing to our celebrity-obsessed age because her story confirms one of Hollywood's oldest clichés, the rags to riches story.
+In this regard, Eva Perón was perhaps ahead of her time.
+Fraser also writes that Perón's story is appealing to our celebrity-obsessed age because her story confirms one of Hollywood's oldest clichés, the rags to riches story.
 Reflecting on Eva Perón's popularity more than half a century after her death, Alma Guillermoprieto writes that, "Evita's life has evidently just begun."